 Most personal injury claims are settled within 1 year (starting from the date that the claim is filed).
 However, how long a lawsuit takes to resolve can be significantly impacted by complex litigation or cases that involve serious injuries.

 1. MEDICAL TREATMENT

 As long as a client is still receiving medical treatment for the injury, it is too early to resolve the case.
 This is because you and your attorney need to know the full extent of the damages on your claim.
 Ascertaining all of the damages on a case means your lawyer needs to know the full extent of:

 - Any permanent damage you may have suffered as a result of the injury.

 That cannot really be known until you have completed your medical treatment.

-After you have completed your treatment, your attorney and paralegal will need to purchase your medical records from your health care providers for all of the treatment you received from the injury.
+After you have completed your treatment, your personal injury attorney and paralegal will need to purchase your medical records from your health care providers for all of the treatment you received from the injury.

 In order to be considered an authentic record of your treatment and admissible in court, your medical records must be certified.
 The process of certifying records takes longer than just getting copies made.
 It can take a while for medical providers to get the records back to your legal team.

 Just because your lawyer is responding to you in a timely fashion doesn’t mean the other side is.
 Sometimes, the other side ducks calls and ignores letters.
 Your lawyer will certainly do everything possible to move the case forward but they cannot control what the other side is doing.